MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 I spent a lot of time digging into the communities I mentioned earlier, trying to understand how those one man agencies actually work.
 I watched countless videos, read endless tweets, and even joined a few Discord servers to see things from the inside.

 The most frustrating part?
 Some people blatantly lie to your face.
-Now, sure—it's nothing new that people lie on the internet.
+Now, sure — it's nothing new that people lie on the internet.
 But these folks are doing it to win over new customers.
 And that’s what makes it different.

 Let me give you an example.
-I won’t name names, but here in Germany, there’s a special corporate legal form called a “UG” (Unternehmergesellschaft).
+Here in Germany, there’s a special corporate legal form called a “UG” (Unternehmergesellschaft).
 You can start one with as little as €1 in capital, but you're required to save 25% of your profits until you reach €25,000.
 Once you hit that amount, your UG can be converted into a GmbH (a more robust corporate form).

 Why does this matter?
 Well, there’s someone on social media who recently gained quite a bit of attention by posting flashy pictures with expensive cars, claiming he’s been running a successful software agency since 2017 — one that supposedly made him a millionaire.
 But if you check the public records on North Data, the company he’s referring to is still a UG and wasn’t even registered until 2021.
 So no, it didn’t start in 2017, and no, it didn’t make him a millionaire.
 It's all just a tactic to gain attention and attract new customers — and in my opinion, that’s as shady as it gets.

 But the real issue goes deeper.
 Most of these new “Webflow agencies” have no idea what they’re doing.
 After spending time in their Discord servers, I got a pretty good sense of how they actually work.

 Remember what I said earlier about building websites with purpose?
 These people don’t even ask what the website is supposed to achieve.
 They just create something they think fits the client's brand.
 There's no real project management.
 Cost estimates are based on vague descriptions with no breakdown of how long each page or feature will take.
 No clear cost structure, no distinction between hosting, maintenance, and development.
-In many cases, they offer fixed prices—like €2,000 for a full website—without any real scope definition.
+In many cases, they offer fixed prices — like €2,000 for a full website — without any real scope definition.

 They often use off-the-shelf templates or buy one for around €50 and slightly modify it to "match" the client's aesthetic.
 Spoiler alert: most of the time, it doesn’t.